Solar phenomena: Sun

 The Earth's mean distance from the Sun is approximately 1 AU, though the distance varies as the Earth moves from perihelion in January to aphelion in July.
 At this average distance, light travels from the Sun to Earth in about 8 minutes, 19 seconds.
 The energy of this sunlight supports almost all life on Earth by photosynthesis, and drives Earth's climate and weather.
-As recently as the 19th century scientists had little knowledge of the Sun's physical composition and source of energy.
+As recent as the 19th century, scientists had little knowledge of the Sun's physical composition and source of energy.
 This understanding is still developing; a number of present-day anomalies in the Sun's behavior remain unexplained.

 Solar cycle

 Many solar phenomena change periodically over an average interval of about 11 years.
-This solar cycle affects solar irradiation and influences space weather, terrestrial weather and climate.
+This solar cycle affects solar irradiation and influences space weather, terrestrial weather, and climate.

 The solar cycle also modulates the flux of short-wavelength solar radiation, from ultraviolet to X-ray and influences the frequency of solar flares, coronal mass ejections and other solar eruptive phenomena.

 Types

-Coronal mass ejection (CME)
+Coronal mass ejections

 A coronal mass ejection (CME) is a massive burst of solar wind and magnetic fields rising above the solar corona.
 Near solar maxima, the Sun produces about three CMEs every day, whereas solar minima feature about one every five days.
 CMEs, along with solar flares of other origin, can disrupt radio transmissions and damage satellites and electrical transmission line facilities, resulting in potentially massive and long-lasting power outages.

 Coronal mass ejections often appear with other forms of solar activity, most notably solar flares, but no causal relationship has been established.
-Most weak flares do not have CMEs; most powerful ones do.
+Most weak flares do not have CMEs; however, most powerful ones do.
 Most ejections originate from active regions on the Sun's surface, such as sunspot groupings associated with frequent flares.
 Other forms of solar activity frequently associated with coronal mass ejections are eruptive prominences, coronal dimming, coronal waves and Moreton waves, also called solar tsunami.

 Magnetic reconnection is responsible for CME and solar flares.
 Magnetic reconnection is the name given to the rearrangement of magnetic field lines when two oppositely directed magnetic fields are brought together.
 This rearrangement is accompanied with a sudden release of energy stored in the original oppositely directed fields.

-When a CME impacts the Earth's magnetosphere, it temporarily deforms the Earth's magnetic field, changing the direction of compass needles and inducing large electrical ground currents in Earth itself; this is called a geomagnetic storm and it is a global phenomenon.
+When a CME impacts the Earth's magnetosphere, it temporarily deforms the Earth's magnetic field, changing the direction of compass needles and inducing large electrical ground currents in Earth itself; this is called a geomagnetic storm, and it is a global phenomenon.
 CME impacts can induce magnetic reconnection in Earth's magnetotail (the midnight side of the magnetosphere); this launches protons and electrons downward toward Earth's atmosphere, where they form the aurora.

-Diameter

-Data mostly from the Michelson Doppler Imager instrument on SOHO, show changes in solar diameter to be about 0.001%, much less than the effect of magnetic activity changes.